hwdsl2/wireguard-install/README-zh.md

   -y, --yes                     assume "yes" as answer to prompts when removing a client or removing WireGuard -h, --help                    show this help message and exit

+Install options (optional):

+  --auto                        auto install WireGuard using default or custom options --serveraddr [DNS name]       server address, must be a fully qualified domain name (FQDN).
+                                If not specified, the server's IPv4 address will be used.
+  --port [number]               port for WireGuard (1-65535, default: 51820) --clientname [client name]    name for the first WireGuard client (default: client) --dns1 [DNS server IP]        primary DNS server for first client (default: Google Public DNS) --dns2 [DNS server IP]        secondary DNS server for first client

-To customize install options, run this script without arguments.
+To customize options, you may also run this script without arguments.
 ```
 </details>